dcunited001/dcunited001.github.io/_drafts/oneirontology.md

 ### a hyperplanar dual of magicians

-### "where there is love, there is life"

-love is not a human thing. love is universal

-love doesn't descend from chemicals in our brain. love exists anywhere as a driving force to unite for sexual recombination of genetics

-love is metaphysical. all this is always has been. all that will be has existed in the past. what manifests on planet earth is a recombination of the universal metaphysical primatives that manifest everywhere else in the universe.

 if i ever sold my soul, it would only be so that i have a chance to